OpenJobDescription/openjd-specifications/wiki/2023-09:-Template-Schemas.md

 1. The application that runs the action must watch for the process exit after SIGTERM to detect whether and when the cancelation was successful.
 2. A process may receive more than one SIGTERM signal with this mode of cancelation.
-This can occur when the application running the action receives a signal of its own that indicates that it must shutdown (near)immediately while it is waiting for the grace period of a cancel to elapse.
+This can occur when the application running the action receives a signal of its own that indicates that it must shut down (near)immediately while it is waiting for the grace period of a cancel to elapse.
 These subsequent signals will be accompanied by a change to the `cancel_info.json` file in the working directory.